doombubbles/card-monkey/LATEST.md

-- Fixed displays for BTD6 v44
+- Fixed for BTD6 v45